neptune-ai/docs/docs/integrations/hiplot.rst

 Inspect experiments lineage
 ---------------------------

+Perform the following steps:

 #.
-Right-click on the axis name,
+Right-click on the axis name.
 #.
-Use options 'Set as X axis' and 'Set as Y axis' (in the menu XY group at the bottom),
+Use options 'Set as X axis' and 'Set as Y axis' (in the menu XY group at the bottom).

-#.
-When both are selected, you will see lineage plot below parallel coordinates plot.
+When both are selected, you will see the lineage plot below the parallel coordinates plot.

 .. image:: ../_static/images/hiplot/example_hiplot_2.gif
     :target: ../_static/images/hiplot/example_hiplot_2.gif
     :alt: experiments lineage

 Check example notebooks in Neptune
 ----------------------------------